Realswitzer/incremancer-sedit/readme.md

 [jamesmgittins/incremancer](https://github.com/jamesmgittins/incremancer)
 <p style='font-size: 5px'>This does not use any code from incremancer, and also the original project seems to not be licensed.
 Hopefully this doesnt cause problems.</p>
+and also [gkovacs/lz-string-python](https://github.com/gkovacs/lz-string-python) for the lzstring module in python.

 # license
 <p>licensed under gplv3 ♡</p>